ion232/reticulum-zig/README.md

 # Licence

-- Currently under Apache 2.0 for now; if I move over to the Reticulum licence at some point, it will only be after significant thought and consideration.
+- Currently under Apache 2.0 and MIT for now; if I move over to the Reticulum licence at some point, it will only be after significant thought and consideration.